prthm2910/SQL-Agent/README.md

 ## 🧩 Extending the Project

-Want to add write capabilities?
-You can:
 - Build custom LangChain tools for SQL `INSERT`, `UPDATE`, etc.
 - Integrate schema validation for safer write operations.
 - Add UI with Streamlit or Gradio.

 ---

-## 🤝 Contributing

-Contributions, bug reports, and ideas are welcome!
-Please open an issue or PR.

----

-## 📄 License

-This tutorial is open-sourced under the MIT License.

----

-## 🌐 Credits

-Developed with ❤️ using LangGraph and LangChain.